asimabdali/anycard/README.md

 Hello, I'm Abdali, and this is **AnyCard** Role Handout!
-It's a functional prototype for update 1.0, but soon, it might actually have neat features.
-The AnyCard Role Handout uses:
+It's a pretty neat prototype, I don't think i can call it a prototype from how good it is (ᵕ—ᴗ—) The AnyCard Role Handout uses:
 - PenguinMod Code Editor
 - - Popup Phoenix Extension